-The numerous alterations we made to the mraY and pdpA 5´ UTRs also impacted overall protein production, but this seemed to be independent of bS21-2.
+The numerous alterations we made to the mraY and pdpA 5´ UTRs also impacted overall protein production.
 Some mutations that led to loss of bS21-2-responsiveness had lower protein production than the wild-type 5´ UTR, but the reverse was also true with other mutations.
-It is clear that there are pleiotropic effects of each mutation driving changes in overall protein production, but identification of the precise mechanism was beyond the scope of the current study.
-That said, the 5´ UTRs that led to the most protein production were modifications improving Shine-Dalgarno sequences, in an optimal position (-12) relative to the start codon (i.e. movedSD was not highly translated despite perfect complementarity with the aSD; Chapter 3, Figure 2B).
+It is clear that there are pleiotropic effects of each mutation driving changes in overall protein production.
+Given the specific mutations of these 5´ UTRs we assessed, we identified that the 5´ UTRs that led to the most protein production were modifications improving Shine-Dalgarno sequences, in an optimal position (-12) relative to the start codon (i.e. movedSD was not highly translated despite perfect complementarity with the aSD; Chapter 3, Figure 2B).

 Open Question 8: Do mRNA with poor Shine-Dalgarno sequences (or species with a majority of mRNA lacking SDs) require bS21?

 The Shine-Dalgarno is well-documented to play an important role in translation initiation in bacteria such as E. coli and B. subtilis, with better complementarity between the Shine-Dalgarno and anti-Shine-Dalgarno improving translation efficiency in these species (Vellanworth et al. 1992; Saito et al. 2020).
 However, there is great diversity of SD presence and strength both within and across species (Wen et al. 2020).
 In some species, as few as 11% of mRNAs have SD sequences, while in other species it can be as high as 90%.
 In F. tularensis LVS, we reviewed upstream sequences of 240 genes and found that about 53% have SD sequences that match at least 4 nucleotides to the aSD sequence.
 Less than 1% have a perfect SD sequence (AGGAGG).
-F. tularensis has fewer SDs than the average of gamma proteobacteria (64%) but considered moderate-high in terms of SD content compared to prokaryotes more broadly (Nakagawa et al. 2010).
+Based on this analysis, F. tularensis has fewer SDs than the average of gamma proteobacteria (64%) but is considered to have moderate to high SD content compared to prokaryotes more broadly (Nakagawa et al. 2010).

 mRNA that do not have canonical SD sequences require alternate pathways of translation initiation.
 Our data suggests that bS21 may play a role in translation initiation of mRNA with non-ideal SD sequences.
 In our review of the literature, there does not appear to be a clear trend between bS21 presence and low SD-content.
-For instance, B. subtilis has bS21 but 78% of mRNAs have a Shine-Dalgarno sequence (Nakagawa et al. 2010).
+For instance, B. subtilis encodes a bS21 homolog, but 78% of mRNAs have a Shine-Dalgarno sequence (Nakagawa et al. 2010).
 That said, any correlation may be obscured because of alternate pathways for translating from SD-lacking mRNA or leaderless mRNA.
 For instance, bS1 plays a key role in translation initiation without SD-binding and leaderless mRNA can be translated by 70S ribosomes (Kolb et al. 1977; Leiva & Katz, 2022).
 Nonetheless, our research indicates that bS21-moderated translation initiation may be an adaptive pathway for species containing significant numbers of mRNAs with poor SD sequences, a problem that is faced by a wide diversity of bacteria.

 To more directly assess the question of F. tularensis mRNA with poor SDs requiring bS21, we predicted SD sequences for genes that have lower protein abundance in the bS21-2 knockout (n=74), higher protein abundance (n=84), or no change in protein abundance (n=82).
 We found that the genes with lower protein abundance had strong SD sequences (defined by 4 or more nucleotides complementary to the aSD) in only 39% of transcripts, compared to 54% or 69% in higher abundance or unchanged genes, respectively.
-This moderate trend indicates bS21-2-responsive genes are more likely to have weak SD sequences, which is consistent with a model in which bS21-2 improves translation predominately of poorly translated genes.
+This moderate trend indicates bS21-2-responsive genes are more likely to have weak SD sequences, which is consistent with a model in which bS21-2 improves translation of mRNAs that might otherwise be poorly translated.

 How to wrap this up?